DataDog/hiring-engineers/answers.md

 ----------

 ##Challenge
 This part contains the answers of the questions for the coding challenge of [Datadog](datadoghq.com).
 I chose to do the challenge using python, given the fact that the library for python was really well documented.
 My knowledge in python is only about signal processing yet.
 You'll find here, my answers for the different levels, step by step.
-With my reflexions and the troubleshoot I faced, with the solution I found.
+With my reflexions and the troubleshoot I faced, and the solution I found.
 ##Level1
 ####Installation of the Agent
 The Agent can be downloaded on the Free Trial tab on the web site of Datadog.
 The installation can be done via the terminal.
-Once all the basics information registered, we can get some insights from our local machine.
+Once all the information are registered, we can get some insights from our local machine.
 ![Dashboard of my local machine](https://lh3.googleusercontent.com/mbPLXpy05oTBscUV8xEqFEgvK4R1OnIsrlnmSi6rZrI=s0 "Dashboard_local.png")
 -----
 ####What is the Agent?